-A list of glossary contains all those terms that were used in your dissertation but the meanings of which may not be obvious to the readers.
-Here is all you need to know about glossary in a dissertation.
+A list of glossary contains all those terms used in your dissertation, but the meanings of which may not be evident to the readers.
+Here is all you need to know about the glossary in a dissertation.

-However, if you haven’t used a lot of technical terms in your dissertation you can choose to provide an explanation and meanings of the few terms that you have used in a footnote.
+However, if you haven’t used a lot of technical terms in your dissertation, you can choose to provide an explanation and meanings of the few terms that you have used in the form of footnotes.

 It is important not to confuse the glossary in the dissertation with the abbreviations, which are put in the list of abbreviations.

 A list of abbreviations contains all the terms that have abbreviations.
 For instance, if you have used terms like NASA, UNICEF, UNESCO, UN, NIH, etc., such terms along with what they stand for will come under the list of abbreviations.

 Note, however, that only their full forms, and not their meanings, are mentioned in that list.
 That is what’s mentioned in a glossary list, though: meanings.
 Definitions of terms, terms that were used in the dissertation.
 The terms themselves aren’t abbreviation.

 For instance, in a linguistics’ dissertation, you might end up creating a glossary list containing terms like phenomenology, code-switching, diglossia, etc. Notice how these are complete terms, not abbreviations.

 Why should you use a Plagiarism Detector for your Paper?